 Once there’s a rough structure for what has to happen when, the showrunner starts assigning individual episodes to specific writers.
 Before said writers go off on their own to write, though, the content for each individual episode is discussed in detail in the room.
 All major plot points are agreed on — sometimes even including key dialogue — before the writer goes off to write a story document and/or outline.
 (What’s the difference between a story document and an outline?
 The story document talks about all the stories in a given episode separately, and the outline breaks the stories into scenes and puts them in the order.)
 Once the Network and Studio have signed off on the outline, the writer then goes away with all the notes from the room (taken by the writers assistant) and fleshes out the outline into a script.

-The script then gets read by the higher level writers, who offer their notes and feedback.
-On a sitcom, the script usually goes back to the room for a joke polish, with every writer chiming in.
+The script then gets read by the higher-level writers, who offer their notes and feedback.
+On a sitcom, the script usually goes back to the room for a group polish (mostly for jokes), with every writer chiming in.
 The script coordinator then sends the script to the studio, who gives notes.
 Based on those notes, a new draft is generated for the network (assuming the studio and network are two different entities, which they usually are), and once the studio and network have signed off the script, it becomes a PRODUCTION DRAFT or TABLE DRAFT.
 That’s the first draft of the script that gets disseminated to the cast and crew.

 Even after shooting has begun, changes can — and will — happen.
 Every time a change gets made to a script in production, the changes are issued on a different paper color.
 The production draft is white, followed by blue pages, pink pages, yellow pages, and so forth (different studios have different color wheels).
 I’ve worked on shows that also include goldenrod, tan, and buff pages, before going back to white pages (called “double white” at this point).
 We once issued “triple buff” pages, meaning it had so many changes over course of production, it went through the color cycle three times.